esastack/esa-restclient/docs/README.md

-# ESA RestClient
+# ESA HttpClient

-ESA RestClient is an asynchronous event-driven http client based on netty which supports.
+ESA HttpClient is an asynchronous event-driven http client based on netty which supports.

 ## Features